What do communities do when the police retreat?

 “Without that grant, and the buy-in we got from people who were really interested in making the community safer, I don’t think we’re able to make the Protectors happen,” Ortega said.

 After a two-month winter hiatus, the Protectors are back.
-Around 9 p.m. several nights a week, mostly on weekends, 20 or more men and women ranging from teenagers to seniors stand in a circle in silence by the footbridge.
+Around 9 p.m. several nights a week, 20 or more men and women ranging from teenagers to seniors stand in a circle in silence by the footbridge.
 They light sage and “smudge,” waving the burning herb across their bodies to ward off negative emotions and cleanse their minds.
 They stick pieces of cedar leaves in their shoes for good fortune.
 Then they’re off to walk Little Earth.

-They plan to be ready, should events turn violent after the Chauvin verdict.
+Should events turn violent after the Chauvin verdict, they plan to stand guard.

 Said Nadeau: “If it happens again, and people try to burn down this city, we’ll be ready.”